Luann (comic strip): School and faculty

 The school's incompetent guidance counselor.
 She had never been married during her tenure at the school, and often compared Luann to her cat while she was having relationship problems.
 She secretly loves Mr. Fogarty, and marries him sometime after the cast graduates from high school, later going into private practice.
+In February 2026 she appeared as a career coach who writes romance novels.